rtallarr/servers/Rust/setup.md

 - `o.version`  Checks oxide version.
 Useful to see if its installed correctly.
 - `o.reload *`  Reloads all installed plugins.
+- `spawn.fill_groups` - For when scienties/loot boxes aren't spawning

 ### Install server - alternative